City Guides, Japan, Kyoto

 5. Explore Gion District

 Right near Higashiyama is Gion district – also known as the Geisha district.
 Gion is not technically part of Higashiyama, but it’s very close by that you would just naturally end up here if you kept walking.
-The district is filled with tea houses where a geisha and a maiko might be doing their job as entertainers.
+The district is filled with tea houses where a geisha and a maiko might be doing their job as professional entertainers.
 There are also some high-end restaurants in this area.

-In Gion, I recommend starting from Gion-Shijo station, then walking to Shijo-dori, which is the main shopping street in the area that runs from east to west.
+In Gion, I recommend starting from Gion-Shijo station, then walking east to Shijo-dori, which is the main shopping street in the area that runs from east to west.
 South from Shijo-dori, you’ll find plenty of well-preserved historic teahouses at Hanamikoji-dori.
 I have marked the exact locations in my map above.

 Hanamikoji in Gion, Tokyo